Press enter to search, esc to close

 There are also possible exemptions for temporary use.
 The new scheme allows local authorities to agree a policy which would potentially allow up to 6 weeks use per year, without the need to obtain a licence.
 This very much depends on the local authority’s own approach as each one must have its own policy so you will need to check your own local area, or seek legal advice.

 The scheme is not designed to catch lets where there is no commercial consideration

 The scheme is not designed to catch a let to someone who is an immediate family member, or where the let is to an employee of the host to facilitate provision of work or services for that host, or if the guest is an owner of part owner of the accommodation.

-As these exemptions have strict legal definitions, if you are unsure how this affects you, then you should contact your local authority or seek legal advice.
+As these exemptions have strict and complex legal definitions, if you are unsure how this affects you, then you should contact your local authority or seek legal advice.